Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 ### InsuranceContract
 - {"name": "is based on", "inference": "vehicle has been covered by a third party insurance ... insurance is based on an insurance contract", "source_entity": "ThirdPartyInsurance", "target_entity": "InsuranceContract", "cardinality": "1..1 --> 1..1"}
-- {"name": "has policy holder", "inference": "insurance contract shall always contain the designation of the policyholder", "source_entity": "InsuranceContract", "target_entity": "PolicyHolder", "cardinality": "0..* --> 1..1"}
+- {"name": "has policyholder", "inference": "insurance contract shall always contain the designation of the policyholder", "source_entity": "InsuranceContract", "target_entity": "PolicyHolder", "cardinality": "0..* --> 1..1"}
 - {"name": "has insurer", "inference": "insurance contract shall always contain the designation of the insurer", "source_entity": "InsuranceContract", "target_entity": "Insurer", "cardinality": "0..* --> 1..1"}
 - {"name": "insures vehicle", "inference": "insurance contract shall always contain the particulars of the vehicle", "source_entity": "InsuranceContract", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}

-### PolicyHolder
+### Policyholder
 - {"name": "is-a", "inference": "policyholder is the person", "source_entity": "PolicyHolder", "target_entity": "Person", "cardinality": ""}
-- {"name": "has policy holder", "inference": "insurance contract shall always contain the designation of the policyholder", "source_entity": "InsuranceContract", "target_entity": "PolicyHolder", "cardinality": "0..* --> 1..1"}
+- {"name": "has policyholder", "inference": "insurance contract shall always contain the designation of the policyholder", "source_entity": "InsuranceContract", "target_entity": "Policyholder", "cardinality": "0..* --> 1..1"}

 ### Insurer